yush87799/my_portfolio/README.md

 # my_portfolio
-A moble friendly portfolio designed with HTML, CSS and JS.
+- A moble friendly responsive portfolio designed with HTML, CSS and JS.
+- Contains animations when scrolling.
+- Smooth scrolling in each section.
+- Developed first with the Mobile First methodology, then for desktop.
+- Compatible with mobile and with a beautiful and pleasant user interface.